 We like to think we can protect our children from every little thing, including anything that might affect their mental health.
 But that’s just not possible.
 Children can, and do, suffer from mental health problems, because I wasn’t the exception to the rule as a child.

 Around 60 years ago, physicians dismissed the existence of significant depressive disorders in children, believing children lacked the mature psychologic and cognitive structure necessary to experience these problems (Son and Kirchner, 2000).
-Since then, evidence has showed that children and young adults experience mental health problems, which I can attest to.
+Since then, evidence has shown that children and young adults experience mental health problems, which I can attest to.

 The rates of depression, anxiety, and self-harm in children and young people are rising, according to the Mental Health Foundation.
-Children dealing with mental health issues can see their academic performance suffer, especially if compounded by the stress to do will suffer in their mountain of tests.
+Children dealing with mental health issues can see their academic performance suffer, especially if compounded by the stress they will suffer in their mountain of tests.
 Although this could be the proverbial chicken and the egg problem.

 Since the start of the pandemic, the Mental Health Foundation has found that the stress of living through the pandemic has taken its toll on children and young adults as well.
 My partner has told me about how one of their friend’s children is struggling with the pandemic and showing signs of generalised anxiety.
 So it’s more important than ever to teach children about mental health.